 So you could say it’s pretty important.
 So important, in fact, that the monthly podcast for Boy Scout leaders dedicated an entire episode to boards of review.

 In the November 2016 ScoutCast, we talked with Mike LoVecchio, BSA advancement specialist.
 Listen to the episode here or through your favorite podcast app.

 Who sits on the board of review?

 That depends on the board of review we’re talking about.
-For everything but Eagle — Tenderfoot through Life — and the Eagle palms, the board of review occurs at the unit level.
+For everything but Eagle — Tenderfoot through Life — the board of review occurs at the unit level.

 The unit selects three to six committee members who sit on the board of review, and they must be 21 or older.
 Typically these are committee members.